Lucifer05321/LuciferRTXrpcV4/README.md

 Step 4: Copy Token

-· Copy the token that appears in console (starts with MT) ·Never share this token - it provides full account access
+· Copy the token that appears in console (starts with MT) ·Never share this token- it provides full account access

 </details>